Visiting Chelsea and Hudson Yards, NYC in 2024

 The trail is also lined with some astoundingly cool apartment buildings, too rich for my blood, but wonderful to see.
 I always think it would be an interesting place to live if one was so lucky!

-Like most nice things in the city, it’s very popular with tourists so don’t expect to have it to yourself.
+Like most nice things in the city, it’s very popular with tourists so don’t expect to have it for yourself.
 But that isn’t a reason to avoid it.
 It’s a park, after all, so share and be civil!
-No bicycles, skateboards, roller skates or scooters are allowed, but most of the park is wheelchair accessible.
+No bicycles, skateboards, roller skates, or scooters are allowed, but most of the park is wheelchair accessible.

 There are stairway entrances to the High Line at all the major cross streets through which it runs.
 Most of them have elevators as well.